sircharlo/meeting-media-manager/docs/src/et/using-at-a-kingdom-hall.md

 :::warning Hoiatus

-As a macOS user, you will need to follow these steps every time you install or update M³.
+MacOS kasutajana on sul vaja järgida neid kahte sammu iga kord, kui paigaldad või uuendad M³ rakendust.

 :::

 :::info Explanation

-The first command _signs the application's code_.
+Esimene käsk nö. allkirjastab rakenduse lähtekoodi.
 This is required to prevent M³ from being detected as a malicious application from an unknown developer.

 The second command _removes the quarantine flag_ from the application.
 The quarantine flag is used to warn users about potentially malicious applications that have been downloaded from the internet.